 You can use the Use custom elevation source option to specify a local elevation source such as a raster dataset or TIN dataset or specify a web elevation layer from the active portal.

 You can also choose the No Elevation Source option, which removes the elevation source from any new scene and sets the elevation at 0.
-While no elevation source is in the scene, the ground surface is still available to adjust the Surface Color.
+While no elevation source is in the scene, the ground surface is still available to adjust the Surface Color option.

 These settings do not apply to the system templates Global Scene and Local Scene when ArcGIS Pro is first opened.
 Use Start without a template to see the updated default settings.